On This Page

 What special needs have people born or raised in cultic groups?

-Researchers estimate that at least 2,500,000 Americans have joined cultic groups during the past 30-40 years.
-Some who joined groups during the 1960s, 1970s, and 1980s had children who were raised in highly controlling cultic environments.
+Researchers estimate that at least 2,500,000 Americans have joined cultic groups during the past 30-40 years (see Prevalence).
+Some who joined groups during the 1960s, 1970s, and 1980s had children who were born or raised in highly controlling cultic environments.

 In a need to maintain power and control over members, authoritarian cult leaders typically set the rules of child-rearing.
 Children are punished for not conforming and parents are often reduced to "middle-management" in the rearing of their children.

-The thousands of children who leave such groups are called "second generation adults" (SGAs).
+The thousands of children who leave such groups are called "second generation adults" (SGAs - some people are the third or higher generation in the group; the term "multi-generation adults - MGA - has been used for them).
 Unlike adult joiners who return to family and friends when they leave their groups, SGAs typically leave family and friends behind them.
 Moreover, SGAs are often scarred by trauma (including sexual abuse) and impeded by educational deficits.
-They need help in dealing with emotional turmoil, isolation, and the transition to an open culture.
+They need help in dealing with emotional turmoil, isolation, practical problems related to work, school, and interpersonal relations, and the transition to an open culture.

 Because the common support networks of family and friends are often still in their cultic groups, SGAs have limited means and ability to obtain the professional help they may need.